dotnet/docs/docs/iot/intro.md

 PC platforms are supported via the use of a USB to SPI/I<sup>2</sup>C bridge.

 > [!IMPORTANT]
-> .NET is not supported on ARMv6 architecture devices, including Raspberry Pi Zero and Raspberry Pi devices prior to Raspberry Pi 2.
+> .NET is not supported on devices prior to ARMv7, including Raspberry Pi Zero and Raspberry Pi devices prior to Raspberry Pi 2.

 ## Resources